Eyesore123/blog-app/README.md

 ---------------------------------------------

 Postgres admin panel is added to make the backend adjustments easier.
+There are two reasons for this.
+First, admin can make changes to values in postgres tables when production database is "locked down".
+No need to go change values in the database itself.
+Second, scripts add more robustness to the blog making it more environment-dependent.
+If the user decides to change host, it is easier to do that.

 Backend admin can run scripts, make changes to users and tables, create new admins etc. Only admins have access to admin panel and scripts.
+Scripts are categorized to different tasks.

 I added a custom API endpoint for recent activity, which is used in recent activity component in landing page.
 It fetches the latest data from the backend.
 I also created "the latest post" endpoint which can be used to fetch the latest post.
 It's an alternative to rss feed.